SinapsiProject/Sinapsi/README.md

 When we finish the Desktop client , we will put the executable files to the official website of Sinapsi

 ##Contribution
 We want that Sinapsi be a universal tool to make amazing things with our devices, so we would be happy to receive yours feedback about the project.
-If you have in mind an idea to make Sinapsi more awesome, contact us:    marco.grillo@studenti.unipr.it , ayoub.ouarrak@studenti.unipr.it , giuseppe.petrosino@studenti.unipr.it
+If you have in mind an idea to make Sinapsi more awesome, contact us: projectsinapsi@gmail.com

 ##Authors